flexdash/flexdash/README.md

 you need to enable edit mode using the gears menu at the top-right.

 Known issues:
-- lots of stuff to fix and improve everywhere!
+- Lots of stuff to fix and improve everywhere!
-- the two tabs are hard-coded, there is currently no way to change that
+- The two tabs are hard-coded, there is currently no way to change that.
-- the second tab has two grids, which is not really useful yet 'cause one can't change the properties of a grid
+- The second tab has two grids, which is not really useful yet 'cause one can't change the properties of a grid.
-- the first widget on a grid showing the number of widgets is not removable or editable, it's a "debug feature"
+- The first widget on a grid showing the number of widgets is not removable or editable, it's a "debug feature".
-- it's currently not possible to configure a widget's output (for example for a button or switch), the functionality is there and used to work but is broken right now.
+- It's currently not possible to configure a widget's output (for example for a button or switch), the functionality is there and used to work but is broken right now.
 (Since there's no server in demo mode I've prioritized other stuff.)
-- When you save a config change it currently takes 1-2 seconds even though there's no slow connection or server, it's just a delay built-in for the demo (and testing).
+- When saving a config change it currently takes 1-2 seconds even though there's no slow connection or server, it's just a delay built-in for the demo (and testing).
+- The autocomplete used to bind a data variable to a widget input is only usable for a flat namespace, not for a tree.
+That's OK for the demo 'cause it only produces simple variable names, but needs to be fixed.

 While FlexDash can be used with Node-red the instructions for hooking it up are not ready yet...
 Stay tuned...